hackforla/expunge-assist/CONTRIBUTING.md

 ### Development
 Expunge-Assist was developed in [TypeScript](https://www.typescriptlang.org/).
 It's not too much different than JavaScript other than it has type checking.
-We also have a [Prettier](https://prettier.io/) and [ESLint](https://eslint.org/) pacakage for code formatting preferences.
+We also have a [Prettier](https://prettier.io/) and [ESLint](https://eslint.org/) package for code formatting preferences.
 If there are anything we don't notice in PRs we'll probably run auto-format on the codebase.

 #### Files
 * `App.tsx`: This is the entry point for the app which renders different pages based on the route.